703-436-9948

 Friday, April 30, 7:30 PM

 Erica is a single, African American mother of four and lives in an urban community.
-After renting her townhome for a few years, she is suddenly being displaced.
-Samantha, a Caucasian woman recently purchased the townhome next door with her family.
+After renting her row house for many years, she is suddenly being displaced.
+Samantha, a Caucasian woman recently purchased the row house next door with her family.
 As the two worlds come face to face, we will see how displacement, gentrification and racism impacts both families.

 Contact Us